Department website: https://www.uwplatt.edu/department/history

 About the History Program and Major

-The UW-Platteville Department of History offers a major and minor in history and a social sciences comprehensive major and minor with a history emphasis.
+The UW-Platteville Department of History offers a major and minor in history; a major in social studies education; and a social sciences comprehensive minor.
 History is the systematic study of the past.
-It is also the foundation discipline within the liberal arts and the source of the social sciences.
+It is also a foundational discipline within the liberal arts.
 Understanding the past helps us understand human nature, broadens our perspectives, refines our judgments, and provides insight into contemporary issues.
 The study of history is basic to our personal uniqueness, our professional identity, and our civic lives.

 The history program enables its majors to become broader in perspective, more literate, intellectually more astute, ethically more sensitive, and to participate wisely in society as competent professionals and knowledgeable citizens.
 Our students understand the complexity of the factors and forces that can cause historical change, and they are able to analyze and evaluate historical narratives that explain change.
 Students develop skills in reading, writing, analysis, and logic.
 History majors learn to do research using written documents, assess arguments, and to interpret economic, social, political, cultural, and technological change in a variety of contexts.